-In summer, you really need to know how to remove stains.
-A misplaced sausage at the barbecue?
+In autumn, you really need to know how to remove stains.
+Your kids' muddy sports kits?
 An unfortunate skid-mark in the long grass?
-Pimm's in the carpet?
-Ice cream on the upholstery?
-Shift the unavoidable stains that a long, hot, happy summer brings with some of these store cupboard remedies.
+Muddy paw prints on the furniture (the dog's not yours)?
+Wine spills from an over-enthusiastic dinner guest on the tablecloth or (gasp) carpet?
+Shift the unavoidable stains that a long autumn/winter indoors (or out) brings with some of these store cupboard remedies.

 And once you've done that, take a look at all our cleaning hacks, advice and buying guides for a sparkling home...